What to expect...

 If you love a pop of bright color, a good tip is to make sure everyone is carrying a pop of the same color.
 For instance, if you love red, other family members can can wear a pop of red too.

 If only one person is wearing a bright color, the eye will be drawn to them as the focal point, making the rest of the picture off balance.

 Also no need to dress up, casual is absolutely fine.

 Blankets, particularly for an outdoor photoshoot, can be very helpful and comfortable to sit and relax on.
 Throws and blankets, textured, plain or patterned, can look attractive for an indoor photoshoot, draped across a sofa as an interesting backdrop.
 You can also play around with colored cushions and other fabrics.
 In an outdoor location, trees and flowers form natural props.
 If your child has a favorite toy, teddy bear or blanket, that can be included.
 However, the most important thing is always 100% you.

 AND AFTER THE PHOTOSHOOT?

 Exciting!
 I download all the raw files off camera and on to my desktop.
 I select all the best pictures from the photoshoot.
 There are usually between 60-90 pictures "softly" edited in the first gallery.
 I include some classic black & white conversions.
 If you would like a tighter selection, I can also do that.
 I then send you the password protected professional gallery, and you can mark your favorites.
 I will then do up a second gallery of your favorites and you can select those to keep.
 These are fully edited, retouched for any minor blemishes, and cropped to standard photo sizes.
 All high-resolution for printing at any size!
-There are complimentary pictures with my photoshoots.
-If you want an additional package of pictures, they are available for purchase.

 WHAT'S THE COST?